Go to the main content Skift sprog til dansk

 Material from Royal Danish LibraryOCR scanning of 839 books from Royal Danish Library's book collection.

-The researcher explains further
+The researcher elaborates

 The empirical material consisted of all Danish and Norwegian original novels (that is not reprints and translations) printed in book form in Denmark during the period 1870-99.
 The basis for the collection was first and foremost the Danish Book Register, which the library's collection (almost) completely covers in terms of legal deposit.
 Aesthetically and sociologically, these many novels provide a diverse picture of the modern breakthrough prose in contrast to the more selective and canonical selection of material in literary histories.